AhmedKamal1992/MVP-Dagger-RX-Android-Sample/README.md

 # MVP-Dagger-RX-Android-Sample
-Example android Model View Presenter used to explain how to use this pattern in our android applications.
-AppCompat, CardView, RecyclerView an Design Butterknife Dagger Retrofit 2 / OkHttp RxJava2 &amp; RxAndroid Java 8 Lambda
+ android Model View Presenter example to explain how to use this pattern in your android applications.

+ # Libraries Used
+ AppCompat, CardView, RecyclerView
+ Butterknife / Dagger
+ Retrofit 2 / OkHttp
+ RxJava2 / RxAndroid / Java 8 Lambda